Friday, August 1, 2014

 Little, if any, effort is made to address health issues from a position of proactivity and prevention.
 What if instead of spending billions trying to treat problems, society spent millions working to prevent the problems from happening in the first place?
 I will give credit where credit it is due, as a parent I can attest to the fact that the health care system does this brilliantly with childhood vaccinations.
 But what about with the problems that come later in life like high blood pressure and Type II diabetes?
 Health problems that are closely tied with being overweight or obese are behind the times when it comes to being treated in a manner that focuses on prevention or elimination of these health concerns.
 Oops, did you catch that?
 The focus should be on the prevention and/or elimination of these problems instead of simply treating symptoms.
 I made a suggestion that would cut the drug companies profit margins.
 Maybe they would find a way to make those medications and health services more affordable if the market was less demanding.
 It is simple economics: small supply with high demand and suddenly prices sky rocket.
 This is where we are now.
 The reverse is also true: a larger supply with little demand and prices come down in an effort to increase sales for a product or service that nobody needs.
 Wow, did I just figure out how a free-market, capitalistic society could fix its own health crisis?

 But of course, this kind of substantive change would require action on the part of those who currently rely on this broken health care system.
+This is the caveat that is hard to swallow.
+It is not the doctor’s role to improve your health.
+Treat an injury or recover from an illness?
+Absolutely.
+But proactively work to keep your body healthy?
+Not the doctor’s responsibility.
+The brokenness of healthcare in America is not with the “system” or in the doctor’s training.
+It is in the misplaced reliance of the population to look at the health care system as being responsible for performing a duty is was never meant to.
 So we come to the second part of our discussion of the cause of the health crisis in America today.
 Change requires action, in order for action to succeed one must exercise (pun intended) personal responsibility.
 One must proactively choose to improve health.
 It is time to do so.